emmaneugene/CS102-social-magnet/DESIGN_CONSIDERATIONS.md

 When we load content onto the database, we run through the string for all occurences of `@`, and validate the tag against the relational data before formatting accordingly.

 * We assume that a user can only be tagged once in a post, and only the first valid tag is formatted.

+#### Displaying gift threads

+We considered two approaches to handling threads for gifts.

+1. Only store the gifting information, and create an artificial view of the gifts to be unioned with regular thread information.
+2. Insert a new thread for every gift, delete the thread when the gift is accepted, or reject the gift when the thread is killed.

+Both approaches presented some issues.

+##### Gift threads as artificial views

+Presenting gift threads as views of the original gift data does minimise storage space.
+However, this presents multiple issues:

+* All thread actions (liking, disliking, replying, killing) depend on the thread ID being unique and consistent.
+However, if gift threads are presented as views of the original gift data, the identification of gifts is much more difficult, and actions are much harder to track as well.
+* The querying of thread information is much more difficult, as we have to combine two functionalities -- selecting of threads to display for the news feed and/or wall, and formatting of gifts to be presented as gift threads -- into one.

+##### Gift threads as actual threads

+It is much more simple to store the gift thread data on the database.
+While there are some disadvantages, our team decided that this was the better option:

+* There is duplication of gifting data, which can result in delete anomalities i.e. a gift thread being deleted without the corresponding gift being accepted or rejected.
+  * However, as our data is accessed and modified through stored procedures only, we have much stronger access control, and can better enforce rules on gift creation and deletion.
+* The lookup for a gift's corresponding thread is slow, as the DBMS will have to search based on four moderately complicated keys -- `thread.author = gift.sender`, `thread.recipient = gift.recipient`, `DATE(thread.posted_on) = gift.gifted_on`, and `thread.is_gift = TRUE`.
+  * We can resolve the expensive query by attaching the thread ID to each gift, and making our query based on that.
+  * When a gift is accepted, we delete the corresponding thread.
+  * When the thread is deleted, we will set the ID to null to indicate that the gift has been either accepted or rejected.

+As such, we decided to adopt the approach of storing gift threads in the `thread` table..